zuplo/docs/blog/2022-12-01-api-key-authentication/index.md

 **1/ Secure storage for the keys**

 Depending on your choice of **retrievable** vs. **irretrievable,** you’ll need to take a different path.
-For **irretrievable** keys, it’s best to store them as a hash, ideally using a secure approach like `bcrypt`.
-There’s an excellent article on this by Auth0, who use `bcrypt` to store user passwords (so it must be good) — [Hashing in action: Understanding bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
+For **irretrievable** keys, it’s best to store them as a hash, probably using sha256 and ensure that they are stored as primary key (this will help avoid hash collisions, unlikely but possible so you should build in a retry on create and insert).

 For **retrievable**, you’ll need to use encryption so that the values can be read from the database to show to the user at a later date.
 You have a few choices here, like storing the keys in a secure vault, or using encryption programmatically to store in a standard database and manage the keys yourself.